SineadMorris/ushr/README.md

 ##### Recent updates

+Version 0.2.2

+-   Fixes errors thrown with dplyr 1.0.0 release.

 Version 0.2.1

 -   Notation for the triphasic exponential model has been modified to more clearly relate to that of the biphasic model.

 Version 0.2.0:

--   A triphasic exponential model has been added so that data from ART containing integrase inhibitors can also be fit (see `?ushr_triphasic()`)
+-   Data from ART containing integrase inhibitors can be fit using a triphasic exponential model (see `?ushr_triphasic()`)
--   Users can now specify the range of initial observations from which the beginning of each individual trajectory is chosen (previously this was fixed to the first three observations)
+-   Users can specify the range of initial observations from which the beginning of each individual trajectory is chosen
--   There is now added functionality to view pairwise correlation plots for all estimated parameters
+-   Users can create pairwise correlation plots for all estimated parameters

 ##### Getting further information